MS-DOS Operating System

 The internal commands are a type of MS-DOS command that are built into the COMMAND.COM command interpreter.
 They are always available in memory when the system is running.
 Internal commands do not need any external files to run and are used for basic file and directory operations.

-The following is a list of some of the commonly used internal commands in MS-DOS:
+Below is the MS-DOS commands list of commonly used internal commands in MS-DOS:

 Command Description